 Located in Harford County, Edgewood, Maryland, is home to over 26,300 people.
 The unincorporated community is near areas like Abingdon, Clayton and Bradshaw, and it sits on the Bush River, which stretches south to the Chesapeake Bay.
 It offers strong connections to public transit as well as major highways for commuters, and visitors flock to Edgewood to explore nearby outdoor attractions like the Anita C. Leight Estuary Center and Flying Point Park.
 Many Edgewood residents live in rented apartments.

 While Edgewood offers beautiful views and comfortable connections, an infestation can strike anywhere.
 The consequences for affected victims can be severe, and many times, a negligent Edgewood landlord or hotel owner is to blame.
 Bed bug bites can lead to serious medical issues.
 Beyond the costs of health care, however, the property damage expenses can stack up rapidly as well.
 If you are a victim of bed bugs in Edgewood, the experienced bed bug lawyers at Whitney, LLP can help you fight back.
 Our attorneys have recovered over $11 million for clients in bed bug bite claims.
 There are no out-of-pocket expenses or fees to pursue your case.
-Start today with a free consultation by calling Whitney, LLP at (410) 583-8000 or by using our simple online form.
+Start today with a legal consultation by calling Whitney, LLP at (410) 583-8000 or by using our simple online form.

 Edgewood Apartments with Bed Bug Infestations